S. Amin Tabish: Author and poet

-Healthcare Administrator
+Healthcare administrator

 Tabish worked as Head of Accident & Emergency Services at SKIMS, Srinagar, from 1997 to 2010 and served as chairman from 2010 to 2012.
-He established a 100-bed emergency department with a tiered level system, the first of its kind.
+He established a 100-bed emergency department with a tiered level system, which was probably the first of its kind.
 He also initiated a disaster management program, including a ward dedicated to treating mass casualties efficiently.

 As the medical superintendent and head of hospital administration, he introduced initiatives such as total quality management, hospital infection control, and stoma care.

 Between 2000 and 2005, Tabish implemented training programs for doctors and nurses at SKIMS, including basic life support, advanced life support, and advanced cardiac life support to strengthen emergency and critical care services.

-Medical Education and Research
+Medical education and research

 Tabish with Sir A W Macara, Chairman of the British Medical Association, London, 1996.

 Tabish organised conferences and seminars for healthcare professionals at SKIMS, AIIMS in New Delhi and Saudi Arabia.
 He delivered lectures on health issues and medical education internationally in the United Kingdom, the Middle East, India, and the United States of America, and chaired scientific sessions at various international conferences.
 His research focuses include traumatic brain injury, lifestyle diseases, infectious diseases, pandemics, health policy, and recent trends in medical education.

 Among over 500 publications, his works include: